GwanwooDavidKim/internal-file-viewer/replit.md

 - **typing-extensions**: Enhanced type hinting support
 - **six**: Python 2/3 compatibility utilities

+## PowerPoint Processing
+PowerPoint files are processed through a priority-based system:
+1. **COM Integration**: Uses Microsoft Office COM automation (Windows only, requires Office installation)
+2. **LibreOffice Conversion**: Uses LibreOffice for PDF conversion (cross-platform, free)

+The system automatically selects the best available method, ensuring compatibility across different environments while maintaining cost-effectiveness through free solutions only.

 ## Runtime Dependencies
 The application is designed to be packaged as a standalone executable using PyInstaller, eliminating the need for users to install Python or manage dependencies.
-For PowerPoint slide rendering (if COM automation is implemented), Microsoft PowerPoint installation on the user's machine would be required.
+All external dependencies are free and open-source to avoid licensing costs.